Top 10 UNESCO World Heritage Sites

 See all Road Scholar adventures in New York City

-The red sandstone fortress of Agra required that more than 1.5 million builders work for eight years in order to reach its completion in 1573.
-Walls that reach 70 feet high, majestic gates and luxurious palace accommodations were instructed to be built by Akbar, the ruler of the Mughal Empire.
-The construction was such that the fortress has maintained its exquisite beauty to this day, and continues to be utilized as barracks for the Indian army.
+The red sandstone fortress of Agra required more than 1.5 million builders work for eight years to complete it in 1573.
+Walls that reach 70 feet high, majestic gates, and luxurious palace accommodations were instructed to be built by Akbar, the ruler of the Mughal Empire.
+The fortress has maintained its exquisite beauty to this day, and continues to be utilized as barracks for the Indian army.

 While exploring the wonders of Agra Fort, visitors may wish to extend their journey to the Taj Mahal, a monument built by Akbar’s grandson, Shah Jahan, in honor of his beloved wife.
-Be aware that both of these World Heritage Sites may overwhelm visitors with their magnitude, stunning displays of architecture and enchanting history.
+Be aware that these world heritage sites may overwhelm visitors with their magnitude, stunning displays of architecture, and fascinating history.

 Explore India with Road Scholar